Authorisation of Retail Butcher Shops Handling SRM

 • Storage of Category 1 material generated in any other establishment

 • Dispatch of carcasses or wholesale cuts containing SRM from your retail establishment

 The inspectorate responsible for your retail shop is also responsible for assessing your authorisation for handling SRM at that establishment.
-In Ireland, the Department of Agriculture, Fisheries and Food (DAFF) is the competent authority for approving hauliers and intermediated storage depots for Category 1 material.
-If you wish to become authorised as a haulier or intermediate storage depot for Category 1 material, you should apply to DAFF.
+In Ireland, the Department of Agriculture, Food and the Marine (DAFM) is the competent authority for approving hauliers and intermediated storage depots for Category 1 material.
+If you wish to become authorised as a haulier or intermediate storage depot for Category 1 material, you should apply to DAFM.